-- 1) First, the holders of Series B Preferred Stock (if necessary, on a pro rata basis) shall, in preference to any other outstanding securities, receive an amount equal to the original subscription price paid, plus accrued but unpaid dividends. - Second, out of the remaining Liquidation Proceeds (if any), the holders of Series A Preferred Stock (if necessary, on a pro rata basis) shall, in preference to other outstanding securities, receive an amount equal to the subscription price paid. - 3) Third, out of the remaining Liquidation Proceeds (if any), the holders of common shares shall receive an amount equal to the original issue price paid for such shares. - 4) Fourth, out of the remaining Liquidation Proceeds (if any), the holders of Series A Preferred Stock shall receive an amount equal to the accrued but unpaid dividends. - 5) Fifth, out of the remaining Liquidation Proceeds (if any), all holders of common and preferred shares (if necessary, on a pro rata basis), shall receive an equal amount per share, based on the number of shares held by each holder, treating for this purpose all such securities as if they had been mandatorily converted to common stock immediately prior to such liquidation.
+- 1) First, the holders of Series B Preferred Stock (if necessary, on a pro rata basis) shall, in preference to any other outstanding securities, receive an amount equal to the original subscription price paid, plus accrued but unpaid dividends. - 2) Second, out of the remaining Liquidation Proceeds (if any), the holders of Series A Preferred Stock (if necessary, on a pro rata basis) shall, in preference to other outstanding securities, receive an amount equal to the subscription price paid. - 3) Third, out of the remaining Liquidation Proceeds (if any), the holders of common shares shall receive an amount equal to the original issue price paid for such shares. - 4) Fourth, out of the remaining Liquidation Proceeds (if any), the holders of Series A Preferred Stock shall receive an amount equal to the accrued but unpaid dividends. - 5) Fifth, out of the remaining Liquidation Proceeds (if any), all holders of common and preferred stock (if necessary, on a pro rata basis), shall receive an equal amount per share, based on the number of shares held by each holder, treating for this purpose all such securities as if they had been mandatorily converted to common stock immediately prior to such liquidation.

-Deemed Liquidation Event-Means (i) a merger or consolidation in which the Company is a constituent party or a subsidiary of the Company is a constituent party and the Company issues shares of its capital stock pursuant to such merger or consolidation, (ii) (a) the sale, lease, transfer, exclusive license or other disposition, in a single transaction or series of related transactions, by the Company or any subsidiary of the Company of all or substantially all the assets of the Company and its subsidiaries taken as a whole, or (b) the sale or disposition of one or more subsidiaries of the Company if substantially all of the assets of the Company and its subsidiaries taken as a whole are held by such subsidiary or subsidiaries, except where such sale, lease, transfer, exclusive license or other disposition is to a wholly owned subsidiary of the Company, or (iii) the transfer of more than 75% of the outstanding capital stock of the Company by way of sale or disposition (whether by merger, consolidation, or otherwise, and whether in a single transaction or a series of related transactions) or otherwise.
+Deemed Liquidation Event-Means (i) a merger or consolidation in which the Company is a constituent party or a subsidiary of the Company is a constituent party and the Company issues shares of its capital stock pursuant to such merger or consolidation, (ii) (a) the sale, lease, transfer, exclusive license or other disposition, in a single transaction or series of related transactions, by the Company or any subsidiary of the Company of all or substantially all the assets of the Company and its subsidiaries taken as a whole, or (b) the sale or disposition of one or more subsidiaries, except where such sale, lease, transfer, exclusive license or other disposition is to a wholly owned subsidiary of the Company, or (iii) the transfer of more than 75% of the outstanding capital stock of the Company by way of sale or disposition (whether by merger, consolidation, or otherwise, and whether in a single transaction or a series of related transactions) or otherwise.